Welcome to Boy Scouts of America

 Parent Involvement — Registered Leaders

-Being a leader in Boy Scouts is completely different from Cub Scouts.
-Our job is not to plan and run things, but to help teach, provide resources, and enable the boys to learn and to lead.
+Being a leader in Boy Scouts is completely different from Cub Scout.
+Our job is not to plan and run things, but to help teach, provide resources, and enable the boys to learn and lead.
 When you help with our Troop, you are sending a message to your son that this is worthy of your time, too.